 Most calorie trackers have a very small exercise database with limited ability for customization.

 If I eat back 189 calories to account for the physical activity I burned, there’s the risk I burned less than what the app says, meaning I may not be in a calorie deficit anymore if I eat back my exercise calories.

 Because there’s no way to exactly know how many calories you burned from physical activity in a non-clinical setting, we estimate.
-And I always estimate calorie needs for my students to be on the lower side of their physical activity regimen to account for this.
+And I always estimate calorie needs for my students to be on the lower side of their physical activity regimen to account for discrepancies.
 And we know in nutrition that estimating calories this way, works VERY well if the person calculating your nutrition needs is doing so the right way.